MCTeamPotato/lead-forge/README.md

-### Usage
-- Download zip
-- Open in VSCode
-- Search `lead` and `Lead` to replace them with your modID and name
-- Change `lead` directory folder name & `lead.mixins.json` file name with your modID
-- Close VSCode
-- Open Folder as IDEA project and enjoy

 ### Notes For Some Features
 - MixinExtras is included.
 Remove `MixinExtrasBootstrap.init();` in `MixinConfigPlugin.java` and `shadow(annotationProcessor("io.github.llamalad7:mixinextras-common:${project.mixinextras_version}"))` in dependencies if you don't need it.
 - TaskPublishCurseForge is set up, turn to GitHub actions for easy publishing -- Don't forget to write CurseForge project id in `gradle.properties`